 The University is committed to ensuring that all staff and students have right of access to all the University's buildings and services.
 You can find information on accessibility at the Canterbury campus here.

-The Equality and Diversity Unit works closely with other departments, such as Human Resources and Computing Services to ensure that the needs of staff are met.
-The Unit is currently in the process of creating a new Disabled Staff Network - please check back for details as we have them!
+The Equality and Diversity Unit also works with other departments, such as Human Resources and Computing Services to ensure that the needs of staff are met.
+You can find detailed information for disabled staff available on our Information for Staff page.

 The Students' Union Council has a Students with Disabilities Officer who represents the needs of its disabled students and promotes inclusion through the organisation of events and campaigns.
 The Vice President for Welfare and Education also represents and supports the welfare issues of all students, including disabled students.